Watch Ariana Grande and The Weeknd's new 'Off The Table' performance

 Later, Grande turns away to walk into the distance as The Weeknd enters the frame.
 Donning a long black coat and shades, Tesfaye then sings beside the pop star as the camera pans in and out.

-Grande has also recently shared live performances of ’34+35′, ‘My Hair’ and ‘POV’ and ‘Safety Net’ (featuring Ty Dolla $ign) as part of the Vevo series – you can check out the videos here.
+Grande has also recently shared live performances of ’34+35′, ‘My Hair’, ‘POV’ and ‘Safety Net’ (featuring Ty Dolla $ign) as part of the Vevo series – you can check out the videos here.

 Reviewing ‘Positions’ upon its release, NME wrote: “As an introduction to the next era of Grande’s career, it’s solid, but you can’t help but feel it’s missing some of her trademark sparkle.”